yonkahlon/Zenject/README.md

 Zenject is a lightweight dependency injection framework built specifically to target Unity 3D.
 It can be used to turn your Unity 3D application into a collection of loosely-coupled parts with highly segmented responsibilities.
 Zenject can then glue the parts together in many different configurations to allow you to easily write, re-use, refactor and test your code in a scalable and extremely flexible way.

-Tested in Unity 3D on the following platforms: PC/Mac/Linux, iOS, Android, WP8, Webplayer and WebGL.
+Tested in Unity 3D on the following platforms: PC/Mac/Linux, iOS, Android, WP8, Webplayer and WebGL (See <a href="#aot-support">here</a> for details on WebGL).

 This project is open source.
 You can find the official repository [here](https://github.com/modesttree/Zenject).